racklet/racklet/docs/rfcs/0002-layer-architecture.md

 _One paragraph explanation of the feature._

 This RFC describes the overall Racklet architecture, its defining layers, and requirements for each such layer, derived from [RFC-0001].
 For each layer the defining components are described at a high level (avoiding implementation details).
-The compnoents are associated with their role and five highlighted key requirements from the values and user goals of [RFC-0001].
+The components are associated with their role and five highlighted key requirements from the values and user goals of [RFC-0001].

 [RFC-0001]: 0001-high-level-architecture.md